 Prince Anduin Wrynn, The Priest: Son of King Varian Wrynn, the King of Stormwind, Anduin has access to a multitude of healing and offensive spells, as well as buffs to make his creatures effective Stone Walls.
-His hero power heals anything on the board for two health, but can change over the course of battle to an offensive spell dealing two—and later three—points of damage.
+He also has a number of "control" spells to destroy or take control of enemies to reflect the darker Priest disciplines.
+His hero power heals anything on the board for two health, but certain cards can change this to an offensive spell dealing two—and later three—points of damage.